waterfall-network/gwat/README.md

-## Gwat: A Waterfall BlockDAG protocol Implementation Written in Go
+## Gwat: A Waterfall Verifier Layer Implementation Written in Go

 The Waterfall team forked the project on October 20, 2021, and has since made its own changes.